Print

 Ingredients

-• 1 chili pepper, dried (or a pinch of red pepper flakes)
+• 1 whole chili pepper, dried (or a pinch of red pepper flakes)

 Instructions

 2. Blister the garlic.
-Heat 2 tablespoons of olive oil and garlic in a sauté pan over medium-high heat and cook the garlic until it’s blistered or golden brown, but not dark in color.
+Heat 6 tablespoons of the olive oil, smashed garlic clove, and chili pepper in a wide sauté pan over medium heat.
+Cook until the garlic is blistered and lightly golden on both sides, not dark or burned.

 Notes

-• Clams cooking time varies depending on what cooking vessel you use, but typically takes anywhere from 5-8 minutes total for them all to open up.
+Clam cooking time varies depending on what cooking vessel you use, but typically takes anywhere between 3-8 minutes total for them all to open up, depending on their size.

 • Prep Time: 10 minutes